finos/glue/docs/BP_People/Business_Partner_To_Person.md

 ## Data Dictionary - Entity Table: Business_Partner_To_Person

-Relationship between business partner and person.
+Relationship between BP- business partner and person.
 The Business partner is connected with a person.

-One person can have multiple business partner objects.
+One person can have multiple business partners.

  Every business partner must have one registered owner.